Michel Barnier: 2022 presidential campaign

 In February 2021, Barnier set up a political faction within the Republicans under the name "Patriot and European" in preparation for a possible bid in the 2022 presidential election.

 On 27 August 2021, Barnier launched his presidential campaign.
-At the party's 2021 congress in December, he placed third in the first round of voting with 23.93% of the vote, after Éric Ciotti (on 25.59%) and Valérie Pécresse (on 25.00%); he subsequently endorsed Pécresse.
+At the party's 2021 congress in December, he placed third in the first round of voting with 23.93% of the vote, after Éric Ciotti (25.59%) and Valérie Pécresse (25%); he subsequently endorsed Pécresse.
 Pécresse was nominated in the second round with 61% of the vote, and proceeded to place in fifth place in the first round of the presidential election, the worst result ever recorded by the Republicans or their Gaullist predecessors She endorsed Macron for the second round of the election.
 After his defeat, Barnier retreated from front-line politics for most of the three following years.